Freddie Mac Senior Housing Loans

 - Third-Party Reports: There are potentially third-party reports necessary, including the Phase I Environmental Assessment.

-What Is Freddie Mac Senior Housing?
+Freddie Mac Senior Housing Loans FAQ’s

 The Freddie Mac Senior Housing Loans could be a good option for investors looking for a low-cost way to purchase senior housing properties.
 These loans are available for independent living communities, assisted living communities, memory care locations, as well as some communities that offer limited skilled nursing services, though this is the least common option.